sentenial/developer-docs/pages/prodNuapay/np_createbeneficiary.md

 * If you specify domestic account details for a GBP beneficiary account, specify the Sort Code in `domesticBranchCode` (**do not use** `domesticBankCode`).

 {% include idempotency.html %}

+## Managing Address Details in SEPA

+The European Payments Council, which manages SEPA rules, has specific guidelines for how addresses should be used when provided.
+Please review the following points to understand the specific requirements.

+**If either you or your beneficiary is located outside the EEA**, you **must** provide countrparty address information, including:
+  - `line1` or `streetName`
+  - `town`
+  - `country`
+This requirement comes from the **Wire Transfer Regulation (WTR)**, an EU law designed to ensure that banks and payment providers can identify the sender of a transfer.
+Providing these address details helps track payments and prevent fraud, money laundering, and other financial crime.

+**If both you and your beneficiary are located within the EEA**, providing an address for your payee is **not mandatory**.

+**If you choose to provide an address voluntarily** (even when not required), at a minimum you must include:
+  - `town`
+  - `country`

 {% include swagger_ct.html %}